fmck3516/wirestat/README.md

 At this point in time, wirestat is a DIY project: All parts have to be sourced and assembled yourself.
 I might create and sell a small batch at cost some time in the future.
-Please get in touch with me if you would like a copy.
+Please get in touch with me (see contact section below) if you are interested in a physical copy.

 ## How does it work?